 Photo of Kimberly Strosnider Kimberly Strosnider

-Co-chair of the firm’s International Trade Controls practice group, Kim Strosnider advises companies on the application of international trade controls, including export controls, economic sanctions, and antiboycott laws and regulations.
+Co-chair of the firm’s International Trade Controls Practice Group, Kim Strosnider has more than 20 years’ experience advising companies on the application of international trade controls, including export controls, economic sanctions, and antiboycott laws and regulations.

-Co-chair of the firm’s International Trade Controls practice group, Kim Strosnider advises companies on the application of international trade controls, including export controls, economic sanctions, and antiboycott laws and regulations.
+Co-chair of the firm’s International Trade Controls Practice Group, Kim Strosnider has more than 20 years’ experience advising companies on the application of international trade controls, including export controls, economic sanctions, and antiboycott laws and regulations.

-A vice-chair of the firm’s International Trade and Finance practice group, Ms. Strosnider counsels clients across a range of industries on trade control matters, including resolving complex compliance, enforcement, licensing, and jurisdiction/classification issues.
+Kim counsels clients across a range of industries on trade controls matters, including resolving complex compliance, enforcement, licensing, and jurisdiction/classification issues.
 She regularly advocates for clients before the key trade controls agencies, including the U.S. Departments of State, Commerce, and Treasury.